Yasmeen Ghauri: Career

-Achievements

 Ghauri enjoyed fame in the early 1990s after her first major cover with Elle in January 1991.
-She was also seen in Elton John's music video for the song "Sacrifice", in which she starred opposite Chris Isaak.
+Ghauri did her own makeup because there weren't enough shades for her skin tone.
+She starred alongside Chris Isaak in Elton John's music video for the song "Sacrifice".
 Soon after, she became the face of both Chanel and Jil Sander.
 By the end of 1990, Ghauri appeared on the cover of French Elle in July and December.
-In September, she graced the catwalk for Gianni Versace's show in Milan and by the next month, she was walking for Chanel, Helmut Lang, Jean Paul Gaultier and Lanvin in Paris.
+In September, Ghauri graced the catwalk for Gianni Versace's show in Milan and, by the next month, was walking for Chanel, Helmut Lang, Jean Paul Gaultier and Lanvin in Paris.
 She became the face of Christian Dior and Anne Klein in 1991.
-In January, she was photographed by Steven Meisel for the cover of Italian Vogue and toward the end of the year, she appeared in British and Italian Vogue editorials.
+In January 1991, she was photographed by Steven Meisel for the cover of Italian Vogue, becoming one of the first women of South Asian descent to appear on the cover of Vogue.
+Toward the end of the year, Ghauri appeared in British and Italian Vogue editorials.
 Photographer Patrick Demarchelier, who photographed her for the Italian issue, called her his favourite subject.

-In 1992, Ghauri landed a contract with Victoria's Secret and became a face of Valentino couture and Versace.
+In 1992, Ghauri became the face of Valentino couture and Versace.
 According to an NYMag.com online model profile, Ghauri walked the controversial Gianni Versace "Bondage" show in Milan in February 1992.
-Ghauri became the face of Hermès and Lanvin in 1993 and was photographed by Gilles Bensimon for Elle.
-She appeared in the 1995 documentary Unzipped by Isaac Mizrahi, and walked the 1996 annual Victoria's Secret Fashion Show.
+The same year, she signed with Victoria's Secret, becoming one of the angels.
+She became the face of Hermès and Lanvin in 1993, and was photographed by Gilles Bensimon for Elle.
+Ghauri appeared in the 1995 documentary Unzipped by Isaac Mizrahi.
+Ghauri became a frequent face in Victoria's Secret catalogues and the iconic swimsuit issues, which served to further heighten her success.
+In 1996, she began to walk in the annual Victoria's Secret Fashion Show.
 Ghauri retired in 1997, confirming speculations that arose after she stepped out of the Yves Saint Laurent show at the last minute.

 Personal life

-Ghauri is married to lawyer Ralph Bernstein.
-The couple have a daughter and a son, and live in Bedford, New York.
+Ghauri is married to lawyer Ralph Bernstein, with whom she has a daughter and a son.
+The family lives in the town of Bedford, New York.

 References in other media

 Ghauri was the inspiration for the character Jasmine in the comic book series Jonathan Steele.
-Just like the real person, the comic book character is a former model, born in Montreal to a Pakistani father.